Becoming B'nei Mitzvah

 Clergy & Tutors

-Approximately nine months prior to becoming bar/bat/b'mitzvah, your child will meet with Rabbi Till, who will present your child’s portion and suggest a number of verses to be chanted and explained.
+Approximately nine months prior to becoming bar/bat/b'mitzvah, your child will meet with Rabbi Zohar, who will present your child’s portion and suggest a number of verses to be chanted and explained.

 Eight months beforehand, your child will meet with Cantor Braun, who oversees b'nei mitzvah tutoring.
 A tutor (paid by family; rate set by Temple Sinai) will be assigned to assist with reading and chanting the Hebrew of the Torah portion and prayers/blessings.